ansys/pyansys-dev-guide/README.rst

 Each PyAnsys project should contain a README file at the root directory.
 This README file should use either `reStructuredText Markup Syntax`_ or `Markdown Syntax`_.
-While Markdown syntax has better GitHub support, text in REST files can be reused within Sphinx documentation, which avoids duplicating any auto-generated Sphinx pages.
+While Markdown syntax has better GitHub support, text in RST formatted files can be reused within Sphinx documentation, which avoids duplicating any auto-generated Sphinx pages.
 For example, see `pyansys-sphinx-theme index.rst`_.